neperfepx/neper/doc/exprskeys.rst

 .. [#circularity] Circularity of a polygon = ratio of the perimeter of the circle of equivalent area to the perimeter of the polygon

 .. [#convexity] Convexity of a polyhedron (face) = ratio of the volume (surface area) of the polyhedron (face) to the volume (surface area) of the convex hull of the polyhedron (face)

+.. [#gos] Grain orientation spread = average disorientation (angle) with respect to the average orientation

 .. [#face_equation] A face equation is specified by the parameters :math:`d`, :math:`a`, :math:`b` and :math:`c`, with the equation being: :math:`a x + b y + c z = d`.
 The vector :math:`(a, b, c)` is pointing outwards of the polyhedron.